Madrasa of Amir Sunqur Sa'di: The Mamluk-era structure

-The 19th-century Mevlevi Sufi lodge
+19th-century Mevlevi Sufi lodge

 The dome over the Mevlevi ceremonial hall (the sama'khana).
 The painted decoration dates from 1857.

 The Sufi ritual hall/theatre, known as a sama'khana (Arabic, "House of Listening") or semahane (Turkish), is made largely of wood, in an architectural style reminiscent of late Ottoman Baroque.
 It is built above the former madrasa's courtyard.
-The hall is square (dimensions: 15 by 15 meters) but is centered around a wide circular floor (diameter: 10.65 meters), under another wide dome, where the whirling dervish dance (sama) was performed.
+The hall is 15 by 15 m, and is centered around a wide 10.65 m circular floor, under another wide dome, where the sama was performed.
 The floor is surrounded on all sides by a two-storied gallery, though the old northwest iwan is still accessible on one side.
 The theatre's current structure was built in 1810 while the decoration dates from 1857.
 The decoration includes scenes of landscapes, gardens, and birds painted under the dome, plus a circular Arabic inscription at the dome's apex.